duopeng/protoSpaceJAM-readthedocs/docs/source/usage.rst

 There are two ways to create a submission list:

 Build your Job
-    | Adjust the parameters and then click :guilabel:`Add to the submission list`
+    | Select a genome, enter ENST IDs and terminus, adjust on-screen parameters and then click :guilabel:`Add to the submission list`

 Upload csv
     | Click :guilabel:`Download example csv` to obtain a template csv file.
-    | Click :guilabel:`Upload csv` to upload.
+    | EClick :guilabel:`Upload csv` to upload.

     | This method is efficient in uploading a larger submission list.